roubachof/Sharpnado.Presentation.Forms/README.md

 Each sharpnado's component has now its own repo.

+* `Sharpnado.Tabs` have now [their own repo](https://github.com/roubachof/Sharpnado.Tabs)
-* Sharpnado.Tabs have now their own repo
+* `Sharpnado.HorizontalListView` have now [its own repo](https://github.com/roubachof/Sharpnado.HorizontalListView)
-* The Sharpnado.Presentation.Forms repo now only contains the source code for the HorizontalListView
+* The `Sharpnado.Presentation.Forms` repo now is now only a Home page for all the Sharpnado's component.

 Latest version of Sharpnado.Presentation.Forms (v1.7.1) doesn't have all the sharpnado nugets up to date.

+Version 1.8 will include latest components and won't require initialization code.

 Preferred way of using packages is now to install only the one needed.